2. Bitcoin – the story of a technological revolution

 The idea of creating a decentralized payment system appeared back in the 1990s.
 With the financial crisis of 2007-2009, the movement was gaining strength.
 The programmers took up a manifesto to promote online anonymity.
 They wanted every Internet participant to have the right not to share some of their data or keep their identity to themselves, and they wanted the government not to interfere with the actions of Internet users.

 The first cryptocurrencies appeared in 2008.
-It started with Hascash and Bit Gold, but Bitcoin has survived until now.
+It started with Hascash and Bit Gold, but only Bitcoin has survived until now.
 All thanks to Satoshi Nakamoto’s manifesto released on October 31, 2008.
 The title of the document was “ Bitcoin: A peer-to-peer electronic money system”.

 Satoshi Nakamoto’s manifesto